 Esgrid Sikahall (BSc MSc)

-Given that the notion of 'science' and associated terms like objectivity, scientific method, reason, knowledge, etc., are a part of specific historically shaped narratives (e.g. narratives of Enlightenment, of Secularisation, of Progress, etc.), I want to make sense of scientific knowledge within its historical contexts and in the narratives that use it and the associated terms as sources of cognitive legitimation and authority.
+Given that the notion of 'science' and associated terms like objectivity, scientific method, reason, knowledge, etc., are a part of specific historically shaped narratives (e.g. narratives of Enlightenment, of Secularisation, of Progress, etc.), I want to make sense of scientific knowledge within its historical contexts and in the narratives that use it as sources of cognitive legitimation and authority.

-This has led me to pay close attention to the history of science and as current work in the history of science suggests, to the religious roots of the modern sciences and of modernity as a whole.
+These interests in science, knowledge and history have led me to pay close attention to the history of science.
+Current work in the history of science points in particular to the religious roots of the modern sciences and of modernity as a whole.
 Religion, another historically-shaped category, is inevitably a term shaped by western Christianity.
-If we are to understand western modernity (and its influence in non-western modernities) in its distinctively 'secular' self-perception we are driven to look at the ways in which Christian theology/philosophy as a complete background of imagination and action in its medieval and modern varieties has shaped our contemporary situation.
+Consequently, understanding western modernity (and its influence in non-western modernities) in its distinctively 'secular' self-perception calls for understanding Christian theology/philosophy as a complete background of imagination and action in its medieval and modern varieties.

-My PhD work is on the German philosopher Hans-Georg Gadamer, in particular, his perspective on modernity, science and method, especially in relation to religion as described above.
+My PhD work is on the German philosopher Hans-Georg Gadamer and the history of science and religion.
+In particular I focus on how Gadamer's thought may aid the self-understanding of western modernity, especially in relation to the categories of 'science' and 'religion'.
 Given the all-pervasive nature of the reality of knowing and the contemporary primacy given to science as a privileged source of knowledge, I'm interested in a close reading of the history and philosophy of science, attending at the way scientific knowledge is communicated and the narratives it is a part of.

 BSc (Civil Engineering; Universidad del Valle de Guatemala, 2012)